Part 2: Understanding Your Ability to Manage Conflicts

 Use page 6 of the Educator Workbook to record your responses.

-Creating an Account to Administer the Conflict Management Questionnaire & Knowledge Test
+Creating an Account to Administer the Conflict Management Knowledge Test

-To administer the Conflict Management Questionnaire and Knowledge Test to students, educators create an account on https://www.cccstudent.org, a free survey site (students do not need accounts).
-Once you have given the Conflict Management Questionnaire and Knowledge Test, you can view and analyze classroom and individual student results on this site.
+To administer the Conflict Management Knowledge Test to students, educators create an account on https://www.cccstudent.org/, a free assessment site (students do not need accounts).
+Once you have given the Conflict Management Knowledge Test, you can view and analyze classroom and individual student results on this site.
 The assessment results can be used to help refine instruction, and students and educators can use the results to show growth in knowledge of conflict management.
 Additional details for launching an assessment and reviewing the results are provided on the website.

 In Teach Students: 2b.
 How Does My Response to Conflict Affect the Outcome, you will help raise students’ awareness of how their responses to conflict may be affecting the outcome and, ultimately, their relationships with others.
 Once students are aware of their typical reaction to tension, disagreements, and conflict, they can reflect and consider how this may not lead to a productive resolution.